-- a) A student is withdrawn by the College for disciplinary reasons - b) A student is withdrawn by the College for non-attendance - c) A student has financial obligations to the College
+- b) A student is withdrawn by the College for non-attendance - c) A student has financial obligations to the College

 Refunds will be made thirty (30) days from the date of complete withdrawal.
 If a student has a monetary obligation to the College, the student will not be allowed to re-enroll for future semesters.
 In addition, official transcripts will be withheld.